New York solar rebates and incentives: 2026 guide

 If your solar panel system is less than or equal to 25 kW in size and it's connected to the grid, you can benefit from net metering, one of the best solar panel incentives available in New York.
 With net metering, you earn credits when you send excess electricity from your solar panels to the grid.
 When the sun isn't shining and you need to pull electricity from the grid, your utility will apply the credits to your bill.
 Net metering makes it so you will owe very little, or even nothing, on your electric bills with solar panels.

-New York is in the process of transitioning from net metering to a new Value of Distributed Energy Resource (VDER) tariffs, though the timeline isn't clear yet and you can still sign up for net metering as of 2024.
+New York is transitioning from net metering to the Value of Distributed Energy Resource (VDER), also known as the Value Stack.
+It’s currently in phase two, but you can still choose net metering or VDER in 2025.

 The VDER tariff is based on five key factors: the locational-based marginal pricing (LBMP), capacity (ICAP), environmental value (E), demand reduction value (DRV), and locational adders (LSRV).
 If this sounds confusing, that's because it is.
 The easiest way to see your expected VDER tariff is by using New York State Energy Research and Development (NYSERDA)'s free Value Stack Tariff calculator.

-Starting in 2022, you now have to pay a capacity-based Customer Benefits Constribution (CBC) charge each month with a solar panel system.
+Since 2022, you have to pay a capacity-based Customer Benefits Contribution (CBC) charge each month with a solar panel system.
 The charge is higher for net metering customers than for VDER tariff customers, but it's still usually best to sign up for net metering.
-Here's how much the CBC will cost you for a residential solar panel system in 2024:
+Here's how much the CBC will cost you for a residential solar panel system in 2025:

 N/A*